City-of-Helsinki/haitaton-backend/scripts/README.md

 Generating tormays-polygon data is instructed in `gis-material-update/README.md`

+## Prerequisite: copy relevant addresses to `hel-gis-data-variables.yaml`

+File `hel-gis-data-variables.yaml.example` should be copied to name `hel-gis-data-variables.yaml`, and correct addresses to dev and test environment file shares should be edited to yaml file.

+File share addresses are documented in project instructions in Confluence.

 ## Upload generated polygons to Haitaton file share

 Script run will resolve fileshare name and detect processed materials from